 "This is me doing the same thing I've been doing since the beginning—not spending my money on shoes and bags, but putting it into my work and investing in my business."

 Having multiple streams of income has definitely afforded Acosta a taste of the lifestyle of the rich and famous.
-While on our call she’s shopping for her new home (she tells me it’s big), which she hoped to move into within a month.
+While on our call she was shopping for her new home (she tells me it's big), which she hoped to move into within a month.
 She has already purchased a home for her brother (a DJ) and her mother, who she says no longer works.

 As for who will be living with her in this new, big house?
-That’s to be determined.
-During most of her career she was dating a low-key guy not in the industry who she purposefully kept out of the public eye, but they recently broke up, and according to the 31-year-old she’s not interested in young men.
-“I just don’t have anything to talk about with a guy that is 22.
-I mean, I can have a casual conversation, but I doubt that I can actually be enlightened and I can learn…I just don’t see myself totally connecting and clicking with people 10 years younger than me.”
+That's to be determined.
+During most of her career, she was dating a low-key guy not in the industry who she purposefully kept out of the public eye, but they recently broke up, and according to the 31-year-old, she's not interested in young men.
+“I just don't have anything to talk about with a guy that is 22.
+I mean, I can have a casual conversation, but I doubt that I can actually be enlightened and I can learn…I just don't see myself totally connecting and clicking with people 10 years younger than me."